Annex-Engineering/Misc_Designs/Bearing_Repacker/README.md

-625 Size Bearing Repacker designed by PapeJelly
+625 and F695 Size Bearing Repacker designed by PapeJelly

 *  Allows the user to repack shitty chinese bearings with the grease of their choice.
 *  It is recommended to clean the existing grease out of the bearings before using this tool